Samurai Training Weapons: Bokken, Shinai, and Essential Practice Tools

 The Jo: The Four-Foot Staff

 The jo (杖) is a straight wooden staff, typically 128 cm long and 2.5 cm in diameter.
-Originally used by the Japanese police (and by legendary swordsman Musashi Miyamoto’s assumed “two-sword” style actually incorporated a jo in the left hand in some accounts), the jo became central to the art of jodo.
+Originally used by Japanese police during the Edo period (and famously wielded by master swordsman Musashi Miyamoto in some accounts, though his “two-sword” style usually involved a katana and wakizashi), the jo became central to the art of jodo.
 In samurai training, it was used to:

 • Practice footwork and distance control against a swordsman.